YadiBelly/IOS_Prework24/README.md

 <h2>App Brainstorming (Step 4)</h2>

-:iphone:App - Splitwise
+:iphone:App - Coding Game

-Adding new expenses
--Displaying expenses based on filters (Date,Users) Ability to automatically split the expense among selected users
+- <strong>Interactive Coding Challenges</strong: Offer a variety of coding challenges and puzzles
+- - <strong>Engaging Storyline</strong>: Create a captivating narrative that guides users through the game.
+- <strong>Visual Programming Interface</strong>: Implement a visual programming interface that allows users to drag and drop code blocks to create programs.

 :iphone:App - Youtube

+- YouTube offers a wide range of videos on various topics.
+- Engage with creators and other viewers through likes, comments, and shares.
 - YouTube provides creators with tools to produce high-quality videos and monetize their content.
-- Engage with creators and other viewers through likes, comments, and shares.
-- YouTube offers a wide range of videos on various topics.

 :iphone:App - Spotify